estruyf/vscode-demo-time/README.md

 }
 ```

-### Position
+### Positioning your text/code

+For the positioning of the text to insert, there are two options:

+- Use the `position` property to specify the location where the action should be performed.
+With this property, you can specify the line number, character position, or a range of lines and characters.
+- Use the `startPlaceholder` and `endPlaceholder` properties to specify the text to search for in the file to determine the location where the action should be performed.

+#### Line position or range

-For the position you can use the following formats:
+For the `position` property, you can use the following values:

 - `number`: The line number
 - `number:number`: The start and end line number